-• Reviewers at the Quality Improvement Organization will take another careful look at all of the information about to your appeal.
+• Reviewers at the Quality Improvement Organization will take another careful look at all the information about your appeal.

-Step 3: Within 14 calendar days of receipt of your appeal request, reviewers will decide on your appeal and tell you it's decision.
+Step 3: Within 14 calendar days of receipt of your appeal request, reviewers will decide on your appeal and tell you their decision.